 Solid base layers are the foundation of any outdoor activity.
-Whether you’re tackling local trails, bagging bucket-list summits or hitting the slopes, base layers are an essential part of staying warm and comfortable all day.
+Whether you’re tackling local trails, bagging bucket-list summits or hitting the slopes, base layers like thermal leggings, tops and thermal socks are an essential part of staying warm and comfortable all day.

 Merino wool base layers are soft, breathable and naturally antimicrobial.
 They’re ideal for activities where you don’t work up too much of a sweat, like camping trips, leisurely hikes and downhill skiing.